marshmallow-code/marshmallow/docs/custom_fields.rst

 Method Fields
 -------------

-A :class:`Method <marshmallow.fields.Method>` field will take the value returned by a method of the Schema.
+A :class:`Method <marshmallow.fields.Method>` field will serialize to the value returned by a method of the Schema.
 The method must take an ``obj`` parameter which is the object to be serialized.

 .. code-block:: python